Blog Post Updated on: August 12, 2019

 Panes of Glass

 Double Pane Glass – Double pane glass is made up of two individual panes.
 This is the most common type of glass used in windows.
-Double pane glass windows are good insulators when Low-E coating and argon or krypton gas is added.
+Double pane glass windows are good insulators when Low-E coating and argon gas is added.

 Single Pane Glass – Single pane glass is made up of only one glass pane.
 Other than keeping the elements out, single pane glass does very little in terms of insulating.